Collier County Public Library: Friends of the Library

 The Collier County Public Library owes its existence to the Friends of the Library because they were the group who opened the room in conjunction with the Women's club.
 Since 2001, the Friends have contributed over $1 million dollars to meet the needs of the library.
 Their mission statement is, "To support Collier County Public Library; to obtain greater usefulness or wider use of library; and to support the literary and educational needs of the community through the Public Library."
 As of 2018, the Friends have around 2,700 members, who pay dues, and the organization is considered one of the largest non-profit organizations in Collier County.
 The Friends of the Library pay entirely for: "every public program in all library branches that requires out-of-pocket expenditures, Library Employee of the Month Recognition Programs, (and) library volunteer recognition programs."
 Aside from that, the Friends of the Library contribute to or provide for over eight other specific library services.
 The Friends entirely funded three separate construction projects: Rose Hall and Reading Patio at Marco Island Branch Library, Sugden Library Theater at the Orange Blossom Headquarters Library, and Sugden Reading Patio and Mackworth G. Rees Meeting Room at Naples Regional Library.
 Membership is $30 per individual or $40 for entire families.
-The 2018 sitting president is Cathi Johnson and the vice president Louise Frank.

 Mission statement

-"To provide and promote Library information and sustain services that enlighten the minds and enrich the lives of community residents and visitors of all ages."
+"To provide educational environments, facilitate community engagement and cultivate life-long learning."